Animal Research Matters

 - VACCINES - Every day, vaccines protect people and pets from infectious diseases that can turn into life-threatening illnesses.
 Testing in animals is critical for evaluating whether a candidate treatment is effective and has unwanted side effects.
 In 2015, research with monkeys identified a new vaccine that was 100 percent effective against the tropical disease Ebola, a desperately-needed advance that helped contain the spread of a horrifying epidemic.

 Scientists at the University of Utah care deeply for the people and animals around them.
 That’s exactly why they are committed to making lives better through thoughtful research.
-Here are some examples of work from the U that is expanding the boundaries of science, medicine and technology.
+Here are a few examples of work from the U that is expanding the boundaries of science, medicine and technology.

 - AIDING AMPUTEES WITH ROBOTICS - A robotic arm that an amputee can control simply by thinking is nothing short of